httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Objects that would exceed line-length limits are presented across multiple lines (one line per key-value pair) with 2 spaced of leading indentation.

-`Digest` is media-type agnostic and does not provide canonicalization algorithms for specific formats.
+Checksum mechanisms defined in this document are media-type agnostic and do not provide canonicalization algorithms for specific formats.
-Examples of `Digest` are calculated inclusive of any space.
+Examples are calculated inclusive of any space.
+While examples can include both fields,
+`Digest` and `Content-Digest` can be returned independently.

 ## Server Returns Full Representation Data {#example-full-representation}

+In this example, the message content conveys complete representation data, so `Digest` and `Content-Digest` have the same value.

 Request: